PAK1: Function

 PAK proteins are critical effectors that link Rho GTPases to cytoskeleton reorganization and nuclear signaling.
 PAK proteins, a family of serine/threonine p21-activated kinases, include PAK1, PAK2, PAK3 and PAK4.
 These proteins serve as targets for the small GTP binding proteins Cdc42 and Rac and have been implicated in a wide range of biological activities.
 PAK1 regulates cell motility and morphology.
 Alternative transcripts of this gene have been found, but their full-length natures have not been determined.

 Stimulation of PAK1 activity is accompanied by a series of cellular processes that are fundamental to living systems.
 PAK1 is a nodular signaling molecule, and operates as a converging station of a large number of signals triggered by proteins on the cell surface as well as upstream activators.

 At the biochemical level, these activities are regulated by the ability of PAK1 to phosphorylate its effector interacting substrates, which sets up a cascade of biochemical events culminating in a cellular phenotypic response.
 PAK1 action is also influenced by its scaffolding activity.
+More recently, PAK1 has also been implicated in the regulation of pre-mRNA splicing through phosphorylation of components of the core splicing machinery, including the splicing regulator SRRM1, thereby influencing its scaffolding function.
 Examples of PAK1-regulated cellular processes include actin and microtubule fiber movement, critical steps during cell cycle progression, cell motility and invasion, redox and energy metabolism, cell survival, angiogenesis, DNA repair, hormone sensitivity, and gene expression.
 PAK1 signaling is implicated in oncogenesis, viral pathogenesis, cardiovascular dysregulation, and neurological disorders.